dolphindb/release/2.00/README.md

 ### Issues Fixed

+- When querying a large DFS table using the SQL keyword TOP or GROUP BY, an error was potentially raised.  (**2.00.10**)

+- When a SQL query specified a column name that couldn’t be recognized, the error message returned contained an incorrect column name instead of the actual unrecognized column name from the query. (**2.00.10**)

+- Failures to write to a partition of a DFS table with many columns could cause the server to crash. (**2.00.10**)

+- Concurrently loading and deleting multiple tables in a database could cause subsequent `loadTable` operations to fail with an error reporting it cannot find the *.tbl* file. (**2.00.10**)

+- The `head` and `tail` functions could not be used in aggregate functions.
+This bug was introduced in DolphinDB 2.00.6. (**2.00.10**)

+- A deadlock could occur when concurrently renaming a dimension table via `renameTable` and querying the same table.  (**2.00.10**)

+- When querying a table with a large number of partitions using a SQL query with BETWEEN...AND... for partition pruning, the error `The number of partitions [xxxxx] relevant to the query is too large` could be raised.  (**2.00.10**)

+- When using the TSDB storage engine and setting *keepDuplicates*=LAST on a table, the `UPDATE` statement behaved in a case-sensitive manner for column names.
+Starting in this release, column names is handled in a case-insensitive manner. (**2.00.10**)

+- Using calculations or functions in a CASE WHEN condition could crash the server. (**2.00.10**)

+- Using the DISTINCT keyword in SQL queries could return incorrect results. (**2.00.10**)

+- The server could crash when the TSDB storage engine encountered an OOM error while writing data from memory to disk. (**2.00.10**)

+- Attempting to write STRING data exceeding 256 KB in length to a table using the TSDB storage engine failed with the error `TSDBEngine failed to deserialize level file zonemap`. (**2.00.10**)

+- When querying a VALUE or RANGE partitioned DFS table, if the SELECT clause and GROUP BY clause both applied the same time conversion function (e.g. `date()`) to the partitioning column, but used different aliases for that column, incorrect results could be returned. (**2.00.10**)

+- When deleting data from a partitioned table using a SQL DELETE statement, if all nodes storing the replicas for the relevant partition were offline, the error `chunktype mismatched for path` could be raised. (**2.00.10**)

+- The use of local executors could lead to deadlock situations during task scheduling. (**2.00.10**)

+- In the DolphinDB JIT version, when appending large amounts of data to a reactive state engine (`createReactiveStateEngine`) that used user-defined functions, incorrect results could be returned. (**2.00.10**)

+- A deadlock may occur when `unsubscribeTable` was called from multiple nodes simultaneously. (**2.00.10**)

+- Server crashed when the capitalization of the column names specified in *metrics* and input tables of a left semi join engine (`createLeftSemiJoinEngine`) was inconsistent. (**2.00.10**)

+- Server crashed when appending data to a stream table and persisting the table at the same time. (**2.00.10**)

+- If the *metrics* of `createWindowJoinEngine` specified a column name alias, incorrect aggregate results were returned. (**2.00.10**)

+- After `DROP table` was called to delete a stream table, the table could not be deleted or unsubscribed from. (**2.00.10**)

+- Syntax parsing issues: statements such as `"/" == "a"` could not be parsed correctly. (**2.00.10**)

+- An additional column was output when the second parameter of function `ols` consisted solely of 0. (**2.00.10**)

+- The join results of DECIMAL data were incorrect. (**2.00.10**)

+- Server crashed due to parsing failure when the parameter *aggs* of function `wj` was not compliant. (**2.00.10**)

+- The result of function `expr` was incorrect if a DATEHOUR argument was passed. (**2.00.10**)

+- The web interface could not be accessed properly if the parameter *webLoginRequired* was configured to true. (**2.00.10**)

+- Incorrect results were returned when using `cast` to convert SYMBOL data. (**2.00.10**)

+- Function `nullFill` failed to fill the NULL values returned by function `bucket`. (**2.00.10**)

+- Precision loss occurred after applying `unpivot` to a column of DECIMAL type. (**2.00.10**)

+- When a user-defined anonymous aggregate function was called with `twindow` in another user-defined function, an error `func must be an aggregate function.` was raised. (**2.00.10**)

+- When a DolphinDB process was started, server crashed if a script (as configured with parameter *run*) containing function `submitJob` was executed. (**2.00.10**)

-- A function name conflict occurred for the function view and module function at the server restart when the following conditions were satisfied at the same time (**2.00.9.7**):
+- A function name conflict occurred for the function view and module function at the server restart when the following conditions were satisfied at the same time(**2.00.9.7**):
   - in a standalone mode;
   - the function view was dropped after the module function was added to it;
   - the function defined in the module was passed to the addFunctionView, and the function view was dropped then;
   - the module was specified in the configuration parameter preloadModules to be preloaded.

   The error messages reported for other conflicts were enhanced.

 - In a cluster mode, when SSL was enabled (*enableHTTPS=true*) for connection, the session may be disconnected if a large amount of data was transferred from the server to the client. (**2.00.9.7**)